PseudoDevs/IamGhost/FATAL12.md

-Last updated: 2024-04-02 19:07:36
+Last updated: 2024-04-02 19:08:43
-Random Quote: Wisdom alone is the science of other sciences. - Plato
+Random Quote: The world is round and the place which may seem like the end may also be the beginning. - Ivy Baker Priest